JanaksinhVen/CNN/README.md

 2. Your network should include convolutional layers, pooling layers, dropout layers, and fully connected layers.
-3. Construct and train a baseline CNN using the following architecture: 2 convolutional layers each with ReLU activation and subsequent max pooling, followed by a dropout and a fully-connected layer with softmax activation, optimized using the Adam optimizer and trained with the crossentropy loss function.
+3. Construct and train a baseline CNN using the following architecture: 2 convolutional layers each with ReLU activation and subsequent max pooling, followed by a dropout and a fully-connected layer with softmax activation, optimized using the Adam optimizer and trained with the crossentropy loss function.
 4. Display feature maps after applying convolution and pooling layers for any one class and provide a brief analysis.
 5. Report the training and validation loss and accuracy at each epoch.